Marcel Duchamp: Legacy

-Duchamp's attitude was more favorable, however, as evidenced by another statement made in 1964:
+Duchamp's attitude was more favorable, however, as evidenced by another statement he made in 1964:

 Pop Art is a return to "conceptual" painting, virtually abandoned, except by the Surrealists, since [Gustave] Courbet, in favor of retinal painting...
 If you take a Campbell soup can and repeat it 50 times, you are not interested in the retinal image.
 What interests you is the concept that wants to put 50 Campbell soup cans on a canvas.

 The Prix Marcel Duchamp (Marcel Duchamp Prize), established in 2000, is an annual award given to a young artist by the Centre Georges Pompidou.
 In 2004, as a testimony to the legacy of Duchamp's work to the art world, a panel of prominent artists and art historians voted Fountain "the most influential artwork of the 20th century".
 In his 2025 art history book Shock Factory: The Visual Culture of Industrial Music, Nicolas Ballet points out Duchamp's explicit influence on Industrial Music.

 An open‑access, interdisciplinary online journal dedicated to the study of Marcel Duchamp and his circle, called Tout‑Fait: The Marcel Duchamp Studies Online Journal (stylized Tout‑Fait) was launched in 1999 and is published by CyberBOOK+ Publications, the digital publishing arm of the New York–based nonprofit Art Science Research Laboratory (ASRL).
 The journal, which is free-of-charge, publishes peer-reviewed research articles, news features, interviews, notes, and multimedia related to Duchamp's work and influence, often emphasizing connections between art, science, and media studies.